ddoeppner/one-record-server-first-steps/aws-cloud-deployment/readme.md

 3. Now you have access the AWS console, from here you can check all AWS tools.

 4. Seach APP Runner and click on it.
 Check if a service is already running.
 In case something is running already **please use the servers without creating a new one**.
 Jump to the last step of the guide (step 10).
+If you enter in Cloud 9 and a script is already running **Please wait the end and jump to the last step, someone is already deploying server for you**

 5. Search Cloud 9 in the search bar at the top, and click on it